stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 New Delhi has 5 times more restaurants than the second city Gurgaon

 #  :icecream:	3rd Week - Alura Skimo
-In this case there is the dataset from Alura skimo that is an ice cream company.
+In this case there is the dataset from Alura skimo, that is an ice cream company.
 The goal is analyse the skimo sales database to deliver information that helps the decision making of Alura skimo.

 ## :link: Dataset
-The dataset is a dump of sql files, avaiable on this link
+The dataset is a dump of sql files, available on this link

 https://drive.google.com/drive/folders/106j-3sbhHp5CiWNxQWZDydKKoRgPc70z

-The first step is create a database with the following code
+The first step is create a database with the following code:

 CREATE DATABASE iii_semana

-After that use MySQL and restoring a database:
+After that, using MySQL and restoring a database:

 ![restore dump](https://user-images.githubusercontent.com/82055743/157261712-4dc693e1-b2a6-4b96-bd34-11e999936806.png)

-Finally the database will be on schemas:
+Finally, the database is on schemas:

 ![create database](https://user-images.githubusercontent.com/82055743/157262273-2caaa13d-7d16-424d-bfe4-7dc78deffa53.png)